 Keep those relationships going

 Once you start playing the field, so to speak, building and maintaining relationships with analysts is a great way to ensure future opportunities because chances are, you will need them again.
-You can do this by sharing client news, enquiring about upcoming research reports and making the effort to connect on social media platforms like Twitter and LinkedIn.
+You can do this by sharing client news, enquiring about upcoming research reports, catching up at industry events and making the effort to connect on social media.

 By following these simple tips, you’re sure to have an edge when creating a well-crafted pitch that is going to land and get results for your clients.
 And with that said, happy pitching!